A weekly series produced by Juke Box Jury's Barry Langford which was an attempt to

 a copy of the Ready Steady Go! set-

-Everyone performed live and played at least two songs, but among those acts were Davie Jones and The King Bees aka David Bowie, making his TV debut, The Kinks, The Beach Boys and pretty much all the best British R&B acts at the time making this a proper rival for Ready Steady Go!
+Everyone performed at least two songs live, but among those acts were Davie Jones and The King Bees aka David Bowie, making his TV debut, The Kinks, The Beach Boys and pretty much all the best British R&B acts at the time making this a proper rival for Ready Steady Go!

 The first resident group were Wayne Gibson and the Dynamic Sounds, later replaced

-by Peter and the Headliners.
-A new talent spot The Beat Room Audition Slot was also
+by Peter and the Headliners in October.
+A new talent spot The Beat Room Audition

-a regular.
-The dance troupe was the Beat Girls lead by Jo Cook, and featuring Babs
+Slot was also a regular.
+The dance troupe was the Beat Girls lead by Jo Cook, and

 Only one complete show is known to exist.